-I am an out-of-network provider.
+I do not accept insurance.
 If you have mental health insurance benefits you may be eligible to submit a claim for reimbursement of out-of-network services.

-You pay me in full at time of service and upon your request I will provide you with a special statement —referred to as a superbill — for you to submit for reimbursement to your insurance provider.
+You pay me in full at time of service, and at the end of each month I will provide you with a special statement —referred to as a superbill — for you to submit for reimbursement to your insurance provider.
 I make no guarantees about the level of reimbursement you will receive from your insurance company.

 I suggest you contact your insurance company to find out about your out-of-network benefits, as each plan differs.
 In order to submit superbills for possible reimbursement, please know that they must contain a mental health diagnosis code.